justinmeiners/image-sequence-streaming/README.md

 The only tradeoffs for this approach is that filesize for a sequence is often significantly larger than the original images and sequences must be precompiled.

-A special thanks to LZ4.
-This is by far the most effecient decompression algorithim out there (based on testing with >6 competing algorithims), and this project would not have been possible without it.
+A special thanks to [LZ4](http://fastcompression.blogspot.com/p/lz4.html).
+This is by far the most effecient realtime decompression algorithim out there and this project would not have been possible without it.

 ### Included in this project: ###
 - A command line tool for building a collection of PNGs into a single optimized sequence file. (sequencebuild)